If you are a Whistleblower and have been dismissed as a result, then Blacks Solicitors’ expert Employment Law team can help.

 Whistleblowing is a very complex area of law which can have far-reaching consequences for an employee who makes a qualifying disclosure.
 As a consequence, legal advice should always be sought at an early stage.

-For more information about how Blacks can help you, or for a free no obligation discussion, please email or call our Employment Law team today on 0113 207 0000.
+For more information about how Blacks can help you, or for a free no obligation discussion, please contact us here or call Blacks’ Employment Law team today on 0113 207 0000.